hosseindarab/Moon-Phase-Trading-Indicator/README.md

 ## Notes
 - Requires internet access to fetch market data
 - Future moon markers indicate timing only; they do not predict price
+- Moon events are snapped to the nearest trading day for plotting/backtests
 - If fonts or icons don’t display, ensure Plotly renders via Streamlit (disable ad/script blockers if needed)